Governance

 3. Standards and controls ⏤ the Group has a number of standards and controls, including the Code of Conduct, Global Anti-Bribery Policy and other global and regional standards and controls.

-4. Learning and Engagement ⏤ the Group communicates with employees and helps employees learn in a variety of ways, including e-learning, in-person and other trainings that are risk-based and designed for targeted audiences.
+4. Learning and Engagement ⏤ the Group communicates with employees and helps employees learn in a variety of ways, including e-learning, in-person and other training programs that are risk-based and designed for targeted audiences.

 5. Monitoring and responding ⏤ the ethics and compliance program provides multiple channels for employees and others to report allegations of misconduct or wrongdoing.